Tutorial 1: Create a new protocol

 Authors: Francois Tadel, Sylvain Baillet

 Brainstorm needs different directories to work properly.
-If you put everything in the same folder, you would run into many problems.
+If you put everything in the same directory, the software will not work properly.
 Try to understand this organization before creating a new database.

 1. Program directory: "brainstorm3"